meteorhacks/meteorhacks.github.io/_posts/2014-02-20-subscription-manager-for-iron-router.md

 ## Give it a try and bug me

 This project is available on Iron Router's [`sub-manager`](https://github.com/EventedMind/iron-router/tree/sub-manager) branch.
 You can use this with your app by [tweeking the `smart.json`](https://github.com/EventedMind/iron-router/tree/sub-manager#installation) a bit.
 Give it a try and let me know your suggestions.
 Most importantly, file [issues](https://github.com/EventedMind/iron-router/issues) and send me patches :)

+> Due to the alpha nature of this project, API and semantics can be changed rapidly.
+So, if you join with [this email list](http://mad.ly/signups/102205/join), I can send you an email with every change that might break your app.